Keyboards were absolutely revolutionary for interfacing with a computer, but lacked finesse.

 Adaptations

-Since laptop computers started becoming popular in the 1980’s, they created a touchpad or trackpad to replace the relatively cumbersome mouse.
-Instead of following a ball against wheels, the trackpad senses tiny pulses of electricity off our hands.
+Since laptop computers started becoming popular in the 1980s, they created a touchpad or trackpad to replace the relatively cumbersome mouse.
+Instead of following a ball against wheels, the trackpad senses tiny pulses of electricity from our hands.
 It measures electrical pulses because it’s way more precise than measuring heat or pressure.

 One failed technology was to use a TrackPoint-style pointer.
 Instead of a cursor, it served as a small nub in the center of the keyboard that operated a bit like a video game joystick.
 However, it was unwieldy and awkward to use.